 Examine the principles of geometric design that are the basis for the beautiful and intricate patterns in the art of the Islamic world.
 Includes a brief overview of Islamic art, an introduction to related works in the Museum, and a series of pattern-making activities (including reproducible grids) for use in the classroom.
 Teachers can readily adapt these materials to create exciting lessons in art, culture, math, and geometry.

 It may be a bit far to take your class on a field trip, but the British Museum's Web site has a dizzying array of lesson plans and resources on its Web site for educators and schools, organized by subjects, which include:

 As a feel-good resource for everyone, I wanted to share a few of my favorite TED talks.
-If you're not familiar with TED, I'm not sure I can explain it other than to say it's a collection of inspiring talks by people you probably haven't heard of, but will enjoy hearing from.
-Each one is a short (between 5 and 20 minute) video clip that can be downloaded if your school blocks certain sites.
+If you're not familiar with TED, it's a collection of inspiring talks by people you probably haven't heard of, but will enjoy hearing from.
+Each one is a short video clip (5-20 min) that can be downloaded.

 Chimamanda Adichie: The Danger of a Single Story

 This lecture isn't Middle East specific -- the speaker is a Nigerian woman -- but it very neatly captures who we as educators devoted to world studies are and why we do what we do.
 Novelist Chimamanda Adichie tells the story of how she found her authentic cultural voice -- and warns that if we hear only a single story about another person or country, we risk a critical misunderstanding.